afshinamighi/Courses/basecamp/week06/bc-w06-python-tutorial.md

 ```

 ### Problem Solving

+[todo: needs polishing, remove most common feature.
+Give an alternative solution where filter and list comprehension are used to make a cleaner and more packed code]

 You are asked to develop a Python program that processes and analyzes customer reviews for an online store.
 The program will take a list of customer reviews containing: Customer Name (string), Review Text (string), Star Rating (1 to 5 as integer)